lucaong/lucaongaro.eu/source/blog/2019-01-30-minisearch-client-side-fulltext-search-engine.html.markdown

 ## Conclusion

-I hope I managed to give a good enough introduction to client-side fulltext search, its advantages and disadvantages, and the design decisions behind **MiniSearch**.
+I hope I managed to give a good enough introduction to client-side full-text search, its advantages and disadvantages, and the design decisions behind **MiniSearch**.
 I had quite some fun implementing this library, and it is by now successfully used in production on way more use cases than I initially